 - Belts and Hoses –When you check the lubrication of your car parts, you might as well check the functionality of the belts and hoses in your car as well.
 As you make sure they are well lubricated, make sure they appear unscathed—especially if they haven’t been lubricated in a while.

-- Air filters –Overtime, the various filters of a vehicle can collect dust and debris, and if we don’t clean it out—we can end up breathing those particles in when we turn on the heating or air conditioning in the car.
+- Air filters –Overtime, the various filters of a vehicle can collect dust and debris.
+If you don’t clean it out, you can end up breathing those particles in when you turn on the heating or air conditioning in the car.
 Prevent this unwanted hazard by making sure the air filters in your car are clean and clear.

 - Coolant (antifreeze) –When your car runs, the parts can get hot in temperature due to the consistent motion, friction, and movement of the vehicle.
 Coolant, or antifreeze helps keep the car at a normal temperature, so it doesn’t overheat.
 Most cars have a coolant, or temperature gauge on the dashboard—keep an eye on this and fill up your car with coolant when its low.